-Section 13-9 of Schedule 13, O.Reg.170/03 requires the Owner and the operating Authority to ensure that at least one water sample is taken every 60 months and tested for Fluoride.
-The OA last conducted Fluoride sampling on January 7, 2013, and achieved a result of 0.08 mg/L, which complied with the Ontario Drinking Water Quality Standard of 1.5 mg/L.
+Section 13-9 of Schedule 13, O.Reg.170/03 requires the Owner and the Operating Authority to ensure that at least one water sample is taken every 60 months and tested for Fluoride.
+The OA last conducted Fluoride sampling on January 8, 2018 and achieved a result of 0.07 mg/L.